-Believing in the fairy world or the existence of supernatural beings parallel to mortals was strongly widespread in the Irish folk tradition, good they were or evil, respected or feared.
-Many of the Irish beliefs in fairies and superstitions in general can be dated back to Celtic tradition which could not be rooted out by the Catholic Church.
+Believing in the fairy world or the existence of supernatural beings parallel to mortals was strongly widespread in the Irish folk tradition.
+Good they were or evil, respected or feared.
+Many of the Irish beliefs in fairies and superstitions, in general, can be dated back to a Celtic tradition which could not be rooted out by the Catholic Church.

 However, these myths gradually merged with Christianity, which led to the growth of rich Irish fairy tales of nature spirits, giants, magical sea-folk, and dark figures that augured death.
 And as a result of this integration, those fairy tale characters were believed to be angels who did not fit well enough in heaven or in hell and were accordingly fallen from both.

 Even though with the advancement of modern science, the Irish fairies are no longer truly believe in.
 They remain an enriching element of the Irish culture.
 The Irish, for centuries, believed in the existence of magical creatures.
 Such as such as the Tuatha de Danann (i.e. people of the goddess Dana), leprechauns, pookas, selkies (seal-folk), merrows (mer-people) and the dreaded Banshee.

 Tuatha de Danann